MOTORHOMING IN FRANCE

 ♥ Handy tips to make your motorhome tour of France as stress-free as possible

 French Motorhome Aires are dedicated spots for motorhomes and campervans which are located throughout France.
-Some have services such as electric, water and waste disposal but others are just a spot to overnight.
+Some have services such as electricity, water and waste disposal but others are just a spot to overnight.

 The signage at the Aire will give instructions as to the hours that you can park your motorhome there and other details such as whether or not you need to pay for electricity, water etc.